 Punalau Falls is the often-overlooked stop along the Road to Hana.
 It is quite hidden, and you can’t see it from the road.
 Its trailhead is unsigned, and the lot where you can park is also unsigned, causing many travelers to miss out on this gorgeous waterfall.

 The trail to the falls winds through a tropical forest that crosses a creek before heading upstream.
 The hike takes anywhere between 10 to 30 minutes, depending on the levels of the streams.
-Some parts may require skillful navigating as the rocks and volcanic boulders, some of which are very slippery, cover the area.
+Some parts may require skillful navigation as the rocks and volcanic boulders, some of which are very slippery, cover the area.

 When you do make it to the waterfall, there’s a chance that you’ll have it all to yourself.
 It stands about 135 feet high at the end of a lush canyon.
 You may swim in the falls, but keep an eye out for flash floods.

-One of the most easily accessible waterfalls on the Road to Hana is the Makapipi Falls.
+One of the most easily accessible waterfalls on the Road to Hana is Makapipi Falls.
 Set among dense vegetation, Makapipi is a special waterfall because you can stand right above it—unlike the other falls whose trails lead you to their basin.

 Head to Makapipi Stream, which feeds the falls, and stand on the bridge for a bird’s eye view of the falls and the blue pool underneath it.
 You can also hike down to get a close-up view of the falls.
 The way is short but steep.
 The best time to see the falls is after heavy rainfall to see the fall’s powerful flow.